ACORN logo

 AAFC On Farm Climate Action Fund: Helping farmers improve cover cropping, rotational grazing and nitrogen management.
 Connect with an organization near you to find out more.

-Federal (AAFC) Sustainable Canadian Agricultural Partnership (SCAP) Programs (2023-2028)
+Federal programs (AAFC) Sustainable Canadian Agricultural Partnership (SCAP) (2023-2028)

 • AgriAssurance, AgriCompetitiveness, AgriDiversity, AgriInnovate, AgriMarketing and AgriScience